 Crossroads Programs provides safe and supportive residential treatment opportunities and therapeutic services for youth who are unable to live with their family of origin.
-Our youth are residents of New Jersey between the ages of 5 to 21; coming from a vast array of diverse backgrounds.
-They have experienced trauma and may be at risk of abuse, neglect, exploitation, or have intellectual / developmental challenges.
-Our continuum of care includes: crisis stabilization and assessment, a residential treatment center, I/DD group homes, a therapeutic pregnant and parenting adolescent mothers program, therapeutic transitional living program, and supervised transitional living program, as well as an array of treatment foster family homes.
+Our youth are residents of New Jersey between the ages of 5 to 21 who come from a vast array of diverse backgrounds.
+They have experienced trauma and may be at risk of abuse, neglect, exploitation, or have intellectual and/or developmental challenges.
+Our continuum of care includes crisis stabilization and assessment, a residential treatment center, I/DD group homes, a therapeutic pregnant and parenting adolescent mothers’ program, therapeutic transitional living program, and supervised transitional living program, as well as an array of treatment foster family homes.

 They are generally connected to the New Jersey Division of Child Protection and Permenancy (DCP&P) and/or a county Case Management Organization (CMO).

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.